 Short on space?
 Here are some ways of storing your bikes so you’re not always knocking them over in the hallway.
 Road.cc testers have stashed our bikes in hallways, sheds, garages, bedrooms, living rooms and pretty much everywhere else you can imagine.
-These are the best storage systems for your bike or bikes.
+These are examples of the best bike storage options available.

 Bikes leaned up against the wall always seem to get in the way, especially in narrow hallways and like that; these bike storage systems comprise racks, hooks and stands that tame unruly bikes.
 Your choices range from simple hooks for a quid from pound shops to bike storage furniture that doesn't look out of place in a modern flat.